Inform/Reform

 Objectives

 This multi-method, multi-province study will determine the extent to which changes to physician remuneration policies resulted in improvements in primary care access and clinician experiences.
-Our objectives are to assess specific impacts on
+Our objectives are:

 -